Janderion47/String-Encryption/README.md

 Make sure the inputs are the same on both the encoders and decoders for the correct results.

+This code has not been designed to return any information;
+it has been designed to be used in the python interpreter or an IDE.

 Any questions can go to the issues tab or on reddit at **u/JanDerion47**